-The Doll Play (人形あそび) series of trains and sets were released in 1993 and was Tomy's latest shot at a range of figures to accompany Plarail after the older Family Dolls and preceding the more realistic Plakids.
+The Doll Play (人形あそび) series of trains and sets were released in 1993 and was Tomy's latest shot at a range of figures to accompany Plarail after the older Family Dolls and preceding the more realistic PlaKids.

-Doll Play dolls are somewhat similar to and probably based on Tomy Train figures and have articulated heads, arms, and legs.
+Doll Play dolls are somewhat similar to and are probably based on Tomy Train figures and have articulated heads, arms, and legs.
 Although the hands are not hooked like Tomy Trains figures, the feet do also include magnets to interact with the single specific Play Doll accessory released in the Ticket Play Station set later in 1993.
 Three different figures were produced, with the driver and green-shirted passenger being included with the individually released trains and all three figures included in both of the Doll Play sets.

 The portion of the power car that would usually house the battery has been remolded into a seat for the driver, who you can just about see through the windows.
 The intermediate car includes the battery compartment.
 As the sticker on the battery cover indicates, the Nozomi from my boxed Ticket Play Station set was manufactured in September 1993.